Personalised gym bag

 | Coach equipment haul | Wheeled kit bag | 60L plus | 1680D base, twin zip |

-A touring squad also values quick identification at a busy venue.
-A contrast strap colour or an embroidered name above the crest lets a player spot their own bag in a heap.
+A touring group also values quick identification at a busy venue.
+A contrast strap colour or an embroidered name above the logo lets a member spot their own bag in a heap.
 A rack of identical black holdalls never allows that.

-Quantities, lead times and proofing for your custom sports bags
+Quantities, lead times and proofing for your custom gym bags

-A squad runs 16 to 30 bags; a league or academy multi-team order runs into the hundreds, which lowers the unit cost and widens the decoration choice.
+A studio runs 16 to 30 bags; a chain or corporate multi-site order runs into the hundreds, which lowers the unit cost and widens the decoration choice.
 Below roughly 25 units a print stays the most economical route, while larger runs make embroidery and dyed-to-match bodies viable.
 Lead time tracks the run: a stock-bag print clears faster than a bulk embroidered or bespoke-colour batch.

-Every order is proofed before production, so a kit secretary signs off the crest position on the barrel before any bag is decorated.
-We confirm boot-tunnel placement and strap colour at the same stage, because a club orders these bags once and lives with them for several seasons.
+Every order is proofed before production, so a buyer signs off the logo position on the barrel before any bag is decorated.
+We confirm shoe-tunnel placement and strap colour at the same stage, because a studio orders these bags once and lives with them for several seasons.